How PR and SEO Work Together to Build Your Brand

 In recent years, PR mainstays like content marketing have become less effective.
 According to a 2018 report from ProfitWell, the cost to convert a single customer through content marketing has increased by nearly 50%.

-Every hit you bring in increases your EAT — even if only by a tiny amount — which in turn makes it easier to get new views.
-Think of what was mentioned earlier, about how hitting the top spot on Google is a form of ‘social proof’ that feeds back into itself.
-SEO and PR form a positive cycle from which you can eventually reap massive rewards.
+As mentioned earlier, hitting the top spot on Google is a form of ‘social proof’ that feeds back into itself.
+SEO and PR form a positive cycle from which you can reap massive rewards.

-Of course, the downside is that it’s hard to get the ball rolling.
+Of course, there’s a downside.
 Google takes time to index new sites, so you’re going to be pumping out content to an audience of zero for several weeks at least.
 Possibly months.
 But nothing worth doing is ever easy, right?

 You can counter this by building a ‘seed audience’ before you go live.
-These are people you already have some connection to, rather than random web surfers, and they provide the initial momentum that attracts a wider general readership.
-Examples include:
+These are people you already have a connection to that provide the initial momentum which attracts a wider readership.
+Your seed audience can consist of:

 - Past and present customers